Kajsa Igelström, PhD

 Now I'm increasingly focusing on autism and other neurodevelopmental differences (e.g. ADHD).
 I'm currently studying sex differences in the brain in autism as a postdoc with Prof. Graziano, while my independent online-based work focuses mainly on autism in adult women and transgender individuals.

-In 2018, I'll start up my new lab at Linköping University, Sweden, to dig even deeper into the mysteries of autism/ADHD and into the experiences of special and extraordinary children and adults.
+In 2018, I'll start up my independent brain research at Linköping University, Sweden, to dig even deeper into the mysteries of autism/ADHD and into the experiences of special and extraordinary children and adults.